clareaulab/clareau-lab-website-old/_members/josch-hsieh.md

 via single-cell multi-omics approaches.
 As a Taiwan native, he is on a personal mission to find the best Asian foods in the city 🍱🍜🍲.
-When he's not in the lab or satisfying his taste buds, you can spot Josch strolling on the street and enjoying the beautiful NYC skyline. 🌉🌇 &nbsp; &nbsp;.
+When he's not in the lab or satisfying his taste buds, you can spot Josch strolling on the street and enjoying the beautiful NYC skyline 🌉🌇.